jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

     _The published API app_

-In this exercise you’ve create a data access layer connected to your Azure SQL database, and written code to retrieve customer, product, and order records encapsulated within REST-based API methods.
+In this exercise you’ve create a data access layer connected to your Azure SQL Database, and written code to retrieve customer, product, and order records encapsulated within REST-based API methods.
 You’ve also published the API methods to an App Service in Azure for use by other apps and services.
 The next step in to create a Windows Store app to access your Azure SQL API services.

 <a name="Exercise4"></a>
 ## Exercise 4: Build an API-aware Windows Store app ##

-The whole reason for creating and deploying your Azure SQL API App is so you can build smart apps that can interact with the data in your Azure SQL database.
+The whole reason for creating and deploying your Azure SQL API App is so you can build smart apps that can interact with the data in your Azure SQL Database.
 There are a variety of ways to build such apps.
 You could call the service from a Web app using JavaScript and AJAX, for example, or you could use Visual Studio to write a Xamarin app that runs on iOS, Android, and Windows and places calls to the service using .NET's HttpClient class.

 In this exercise, you will write a client app that targets the Universal Windows Platform, or UWP.
 The beauty of such apps is that they run on a variety of Windows devices, including PCs, tablets, phones, and even on Xbox One.
 The app you will write enables you to access orders for a specific salesperson as well as viewing order and customer details.